Cupolas of Capitalism

 1833-1845, Old State House designed and built (now Museum of Arkansas) / Gideon Shyrock.

-1899-1915, New State House designed and built / begun by George R. Mann, finished by Cass Gilbert, including dome.
+1899-1915, New State Capitol designed and built / begun by George R. Mann; finished by Cass Gilbert, including dome.

 Historic architectural drawing showing a partial south (front) elevation of the Old Arkansas State Capitol Building.
 Delineated by Clyde A. Ferrell in 1934 for the Historic American Buildings Survey (Library of Congress).